GSA/digitalcorps.gsa.gov/_fellows/2022/jamie-oh.md

 hometown: Irvine, CA
 university: Johns Hopkins University
 region: west
-bio_short: Product manager ready to positively affect federal digital transformation and public needs.
+bio_short: Product manager ready to positively affect federal digital transformation and public needs
 why: "I joined USDC to contribute to impactful projects that will positively affect federal digital transformation and public needs!"
 fun_fact: Jamie is a lifelong learner and will pick up anything in detail that seems interesting!
 tags: ['west', '2022','Product_Management']